download

 "It is not the gift that counts but the spirit with which it is given".

 A truly unprecedented comment.
 In the holiday mood, some market news stands out.
-In 2006 Williams will mount Cosworth engines instead of BMWs - the Bavarian house bought Sauber and will race under its own name - and would like Jenson Button.
-Last year the Englishman had done everything to move to Williams, but his contract didn't allow it.
-Now that he's asking to stay at BAR but it's possible he'll be forced to relocate instead.
-Friday July 29, 2005, suddenly the slow ones are Fernando Alonso and Giancarlo Fisichella.
-Worse than the Ferraris, which don't look so bad.
-Are you kidding about the heat?
-The Hungaroring’s asphalt reaches 50°C, the air 38°C, but it's always been like this in Hungary, nor does it appear that the Michelin-shod cars suffer from the excesses of the greenhouse effect.
-Moral: the fastest on Friday in Hungary are, as always, two testers, who run on low fuel and set extraordinary and unreliable times: first Ricardo Zonta with Toyota, second Alexander Wurz with McLaren.
-The ranking of titled drivers begins with Kimi Raikkonen, Jarno Trulli and Ralf Schumacher, Juan Pablo Montoya.
-Then the Ferrari of Rubens Barrichello, seventh overall, fifth of the owners.
+In 2006 Williams will mount Cosworth engines instead of BMWs - the Bavarian team bought Sauber and will race under its own name - and would like Jenson Button.
+Last year the Englishman had done everything to move to Williams, but his contract did not allow it.
+Now that he is asking to stay at BAR, he may be forced to relocate instead.
+On Friday, July 29, 2005, suddenly the slow ones were Fernando Alonso and Giancarlo Fisichella.
+Worse than the Ferraris, which were not looking so bad.
+Is it the heat playing a joke?
+The Hungaroring’s asphalt reached 50 °C, the air 38 °C, but it has always been like this in Hungary, and it did not seem like Michelin-shod cars suffered from the excesses of the greenhouse effect.
+End of the story: the fastest on Friday in Hungary are, as always, two testers, who run on low fuel and set extraordinary and unreliable times: first Ricardo Zonta with Toyota, second Alexander Wurz with McLaren.
+The ranking of the starters begins with Kimi Räikkönen, Jarno Trulli and Ralf Schumacher, Juan Pablo Montoya.
+Then the Ferrari of Rubens Barrichello, seventh overall, fifth of the starters.
 The Brazilian driver is amazed:

 "We are faster than we expected".

 Even 0.5 seconds better than Fernando Alonso.
-Michael Schumacher is late, fifth in the first session, the German stops at the start of the second.
+Michael Schumacher was late, fifth in the first session, then the German stopped at the start of the second.
 Scuderia Ferrari speaks of an electrical problem with the alternator.

 "I rely on Rubens.
-He did a great job and thanks to him we know clearly which tires to choose.
+He did a great job and thanks to him we know clearly which tyres to choose.
 We'll have to transfer the data he collected to my car.
 The track?
-No problem, it's only the twelfth time I've come here (three victories, ed).
+No problem, it's only the twelfth time I've come here (three victories, ed.).
 I think I remember it".

-"In qualifying we aim for sixth time, while in the race we should improve.
-We are very satisfied with the performance of the tires over the distance, because we set our time on used tyres".
+"In qualifying we aim for sixth place, while in the race we should improve.
+We are very satisfied with the performance of the tyres over the distance because we set our time on used tyres".

 fotor_2023-7-19_18_39_49-fotor-20230719184011.jpeg